🔼The name Sinai, Sinite, Sinim, Sin and Sivan: Summary

 Some enthusiastically, most more or less reluctant, relate the name סינים (Sinim) to China.
 Klein's Etymological dictionary of the Hebrew Language reports that the contemporary name for Chinese is spelled the same as Sinite.
 But in the Bible the name occurs only in Isaiah 49:12 during an intriguing promise of, what seems, a global restoration in an unspecified time.
 What's most intriguing is that only the land of Sinim is specifically mentioned.
 What remains is speculation which is as difficult to prove as to disprove.

 Europe became the cradle of the Western culture that is presently taking over the world, and which is the most successful culture to date.
 It emerged from its darkest period, partly due to the rush for the Far East that commenced after Marco Polo returned from China.
-In more contemporary times many note the rapid growth of China as an economical power.
+In more contemporary times many note the rapid growth of China as an economic power.

 🔼Etymology of the names Sinai, Sinite, Sinim, Sin and Sivan